Vayudoot

-Vayudoot (वायुदूत) was a regional airline in India established on 20 January 1981 as a joint-venture between the two state-owned carriers, Indian Airlines and Air India.
-The airline was headquartered at New Delhi's Safdarjung Airport.

-The airline was originally conceived to serve the Northeastern region of India.
-The regional hub for the Northeast Region was Calcutta (Kolkata), and the airline built up operations to close to 30 destinations in this challenging area.
-Many of the airfields saw the resumption civil flights and fixed-wing aircraft after a gap of many decades.
+Vayudoot (वायुदूत) was a regional airline in India established on 20 January 1981 as a joint venture between the two state-owned carriers, Indian Airlines and Air India.
+The airline was headquartered at New Delhi's Safdarjung Airport and was originally conceived to serve Northeast India.
+The regional hub for the region was Calcutta and the airline flew to close to 30 destinations in this challenging area.
+Many of the airfields saw the resumption of commercial flights and fixed-wing aircraft after many decades of their absence.

 The airline consistently lost money since its formation due to low occupancy.
-The government, struggling to find a solution to Vayudoot's continuing financial problems, considered both closure and privatisation as options as the carrier's route and fleet structure made the operation unprofitable.
+The government, struggling to find a solution to Vayudoot's continuing financial problems, considered both closure and privatisation as options, since the carrier's route and fleet structure made the operation unprofitable.

 History

-In the late 1970s, the Indian government and its two airlines became aware of the increasing number of potential air travellers in many small towns around the nation.
-Vayudoot was started to expand India's domestic air transport network on a very large scale, with a completely new network designed to feed Indian Airlines' network at state capitals and other big cities.
-Hence, all Vayudoot destinations (apart from its hubs) were completely new, not covered by existing Indian Airlines services.
+In the late 1970s, the Indian government and its two airlines became aware of the increasing number of potential air travelers in many small towns around the nation.
+Vayudoot has started to expand India's domestic air transport network on a very large scale, with a completely new network designed to feed Indian Airlines' network at state capitals and other big cities.
+Therefore, all Vayudoot destinations, apart from its hubs, were completely new, not covered by existing Indian Airlines services.

 Vayudoot began operations on 26 January 1981, India's Republic Day, in the remote north-east of the country, linking towns in states such as Assam, Manipur and Tripura.
-A journey such as one from Lilabari (North Lakhimpur) in Assam state to Ziro in the neighbouring state of Arunachal Pradesh could take a few days during inclement weather, braving hazards such as avalanches in the hills and flooding in lower lying areas.
+A journey such as one from Lilabari, North Lakhimpur, in Assam state to Ziro in the neighbouring state of Arunachal Pradesh could take a few days during bad weather, braving hazards such as avalanches in the hills and flooding in lower lying areas.
 The flight, on the other hand was as short as 12 minutes, though weather could cause disruptions because this was flying where visual contact had to be maintained with the ground/terrain in the absence of reliable aids for navigation.
 The weather caused poor visibility on account of heavy rains and low clouds and/or fog and could at times result in waterlogged runways.
 Many runways were unpaved strips, and facilities at these airports were very limited.

 Its first aircraft were two F27s leased from Indian Airlines and linked 20 destinations.
 To keep costs low, Vayudoot did not serve in-flight meals and contracted out its ground handling services to local agents at all smaller destinations.
 Vayudoot supplied basic ground-handling equipment to the agents and trained their staff.
 Vayudoot started with retired flight crew of Indian Airlines to fly the HS-748 and F27 aircraft.
 As Dornier 228 were bought or leased, new pilots were recruited.
 The same held for the core engineering team, which comprised almost all of ex-Indian Airlines engineers.